Press "Enter" to skip to content

 The map of the TRS-80 version of Up Periscope.
 Unfortunately, I haven’t played it myself, so the screenshot is also from Mobygames.

-Traits Up Periscope has a limited scope and plays a bit like a puzzle, but what it does it does well, provided you are not too attached to historicity and that you like puzzles (“how many hexagons within range can I ping this turn”).
+Traits Up Periscope has a limited scope, but what it does it does well, provided you are not too attached to historicity and that you like puzzles (“how many hexagons within range can I ping this turn”).
 Potkin made good design choices usually favouring gameplay over realism, for instance the sonar pinging a lane rather than an angle (allowing submarines to hide better), or making the destroyers slower to turn than submarines.
 I also appreciate that Potkin limited the number of torpedoes and depth charges so you can’t spam them, but put the limit so high that if you use them properly you will never run out.

 The submarines are properly sneaky, but I wonder whether in multiplayer the submarine side does not have too much of an advantage.
 With 6 action points every turn, a submarine can remain invisible in the depth until a transport approaches, and then climb to periscope depth (1 action point), move once (2 action points at periscope depth), send a torpedo (1 action point) and dive again (1 action point).
 But then, possibly, this does not work because the submarines must sink 4 transports to win, and such a passive ambush tactic would force the submarine player to spread out too much to sink 4 transports quickly.